bhargav2143/certified-kubernetes-administrator-course/docs/09-Networking/20-CoreDNS-in-Kubernetes.md

 ```

 ## To view the `/etc/resolv.conf` file
+the resolv.conf file also has a search entry which is set to default.svc.cluster.local as well as svc.cluster.local and cluster.local.
+This allows you to find the service using any name. web-service or web-service.default or web-service.default.svc.
+search entry is only for pod
 ```
 $ kubectl run -it --rm --restart=Never test-pod --image=busybox -- cat /etc/resolv.conf
 nameserver 10.96.0.10